The opiate crisis is hitting rural America hardest of all. Here’s why, and what’s being done.

 • A lack of addiction treatment options.

-• Limited access to medication-assisted treatments involving medications like buprenorphine, suboxone, and methadone, due to a low number of rural physicians authorized to administer these medications.
+• Limited access to medication-assisted treatments involving medications like buprenorphine, Suboxone, and methadone, due to a low number of rural physicians authorized to administer these medications.

 Some researchers believe that certain economic, environmental, and social factors also increase the risk of opioid abuse in rural communities.
 For example, since the 2008 recession, recovery is slower in rural areas, where job loss and dwindling populations are the norm.
 University of California-Davis epidemiologist Magdalena Cerda told NPR Illinois that rural populations may be particularly vulnerable to prescription opioid abuse as self-medication for symptoms of chronic economic stress.
 Additionally, the types of jobs available in rural communities include farming, mining, and manufacturing, which tend to have higher injury rates, leading to more pain and therefore more prescription painkillers, according to Cerda.